 - Integrates seamlessly with other systems.

-Any FSM software solution you choose should be able to work seamlessly with any other system in use, especially CRM systems.
-It should be able to access and connect data from your systems of record, regardless of platform.
-It should be able to scale with your company, giving you the tools to provide best-in-class service as you grow.
+Your field service software needs to work seamlessly with any other system in use, especially CRM and ERP systems.
+The FSM platform should be able to access and connect data from your systems of record, regardless of platform, for full integration with invoicing, human resources, electronic medical records (EHR), and other key systems.
+It should be able to scale with your company, adding on to enterprise software along the way, to enable your field workers to provide best-in-class service as you grow.

-By connecting your FSM software to your system of record, you can also enable visibility into the customer’s history with your company.
+By connecting your field service management system to your systems of record, you can also enable visibility into the customer’s history with your company.
 Mobile workers should be able to securely pull customer information for their next job, giving them instant insight into how your company has engaged with the customer in the past.
 With this information, they are prepared to provide great service before they even knock on the door.
-Make sure the field service tool you choose enables connectivity through integrations with Salesforce, ServiceNow, or another system of record.
+As you evaluate FSM platforms, make sure the tools you have in mind have well-documented integrations with the CRM, ERP, HR, and other systems you already rely on.

 The right field service software can make all the difference for your technicians, your customers, and your business.
-Schedule a demo today to learn more about Skedulo for field service management.
+See why G2 has named Skedulo a Leader in Workforce Management and Field Service Management for 13 consecutive quarters, or request a demo to see the platform for yourself!